What Are the Causes of Low Water Pressure in the Home?

 Wondering why you have low water pressure?
 We have answers.

-Low water pressure is not only frustrating, but it might also indicate more serious issues in your home's plumbing.
+Low water pressure is not only frustrating, but it can also signal more serious issues in your home's plumbing.

-In this article, we will explore the common causes of low water pressure, distinguish between systemic and temporary causes, and provide guidance on addressing both types of issues.
+In this article, we will explore the common causes of low water pressure, distinguish between systemic and temporary causes, and offer guidance on addressing both types of issues.

 The Common Causes of Low Water Pressure

-Low water pressure in your home's plumbing can be caused by any number of problems in your home's plumbing.
-We have put together a top ten list of the most common causes of low water pressure:
+Low water pressure in your home's plumbing can be caused by several problems.
+We have assembled our top ten list of the most common causes of low water pressure in your home's fresh water lines:

 1. Old Galvanized Pipes: Over time, old galvanized pipes can corrode and develop rust.
-This corrosion reduces the inner diameter of the pipes, restricting the flow of water and causing low water pressure throughout the plumbing system.
+This corrosion reduces the inner diameter of the pipes, restricting water flow and causing low water pressure throughout the plumbing system.

-6. Restricted Flow in Main Supply to House: If the main water supply line to your house is partially blocked or restricted due to debris, sediment, or even a closed valve, it can limit the amount of water entering your home, leading to low water pressure at all fixtures.
+4. Restricted Flow in Main Supply to House: If the main inbound water supply line to your house is partially blocked or restricted due to debris, sediment, or even a closed valve, it can limit the amount of water entering your home, leading to low water pressure at all fixtures.

 Corroded heating element from a water heater